Mtbrker404/gencg_h2501/readme.md

 Pixels behave.
 Paint strokes express.

 No but more seriously, to the naked uninformed eye they are very similar, hence my idea to confuse the two.
+Please click on the canvas below and press space bar to interact.

 Here are some paint strokes expressed by pixels, or is it pixles expressed as paint strokes ?